kurogane13/sqlite_flask_client/README.md

 ## VERSION: 1
 ## RELEASE DATE: 09-27-2024

-Simple SQLite Database Manager built with Flask.
+Simple SQLite Database Manager for Linux built with Flask.

 - It allows users to interact with SQLite databases
 - List tables